 Admission Requirements for New Students

 Students who excel in science and mathematics, enjoy solving real-life problems, and wish to serve others have the highest potential for careers in engineering and computer science.
 Entering students are required to have an ACT composite score of at least 22 (or an SAT of at least 1030) in order to declare a major in the department.
-It is recommended that incoming engineering students have an ACT Math sub-score greater than 24 or an SAT Math sub-score greater than 590.
-We encourage you to read Engineering: Is it a four- or five-year degree program? which outlines the importance of being ready to enter Calculus I at the start of our engineering programs and some options for being prepared.
+We have also determined that incoming engineering students should present an ACT Math sub-score greater than 24 or an SAT Math sub-score greater than 590 to be successful engineering.
+To assist the incoming students who desire an engineering major but do not meet our identified math scores to succeed, such students will be identified as “Engineering” students for the first year rather than by one of the specific engineering degree programs.
+Students identified as “Engineering” will receive closer academic monitoring during their first year and will be permitted to declare a specific engineering program major after successfully completing both Calculus I (MATH-1710) and Digital Logic Design (EGCP-1010) at Cedarville with a minimum grade of ‘C’.
+We strongly encourage all students interested in engineering to read Engineering: Is it a four- or five-year degree program? which outlines the importance of being ready to enter Calculus I at the start of our engineering programs as well as some options to help prepare for Calculus.

 To prepare for engineering or computer science, we recommend that high school students take a college preparatory curriculum which includes:

 - 4 units of mathematics (algebra, geometry, trigonometry, and advanced mathematics or precalculus)

 - 4 units of science (such as physical science, biology, chemistry, and physics)

 - 2 units of the same foreign language

 Although not required, incoming students benefit from having some computer programming experience using a language such as VisualBasic, C++, or JAVA.
 Experience with spreadsheets and word processors is also helpful.